Manuel-S/Scrappy/README.md

 ![Scrappy Logo](Scrappy - small.png)

 If you want to automate tasks in the web, this is your go to library.
-It uses CsQuery to parse html and ModernHttpClient for session management.
+Navigate through websites with ease, fill out forms comfortably from your couch, let Scrappy do all the dirty work and get you what you want.

 Features: